through each and every explosion.

 good reasons.
 Such as I’m still too

-busy watching teenagers undress for
+busy watching teenagers get ready for

 their naps as the moon rises permanently